We don't just talk cars ... we teach how to buy them.

 Honda Odyssey: In our opinion, the Odyssey is simply the #1 minivan in the marketplace.
 Its combination of performance, family friendly features, driving dynamics and reliability is a standard bearer in the segment.

-While the Odyssey got a complete redesign for the 2011 model year, resulting in a sleeker design, a more spacious interior, better fuel efficiency and additional features, the currently most available used version of the Odyssey is its third generation, produced from 2005 through the 2010 model year, and consisting of four trims: LX, EX, EX-L and Touring.
+Particularly attractive in the older used market is its third-generation, produced from 2005 through the 2010 model year, and consisting of four trims: LX, EX, EX-L and Touring.
 There were only minor changes during this production run, including a slight exterior design update and new convenience features in 2008, including a power liftgate becoming standard for the EX-L. In addition, in 2009 integrated Bluetooth became part of the optional navigation system.

 The second-generation Odyssey was produced for the 1999 - 2004 model years.
 Used Honda Odyssey shoppers should note that these models had a four-speed automatic transmission through 2001 (increasing to a five-speed automatic in 2002).
 It was this Odyssey that added the dual-sliding rear doors (replacing the previous swinging doors), while still featuring the innovative fold-flat third-row seat which debuted in the original Odyssey.